Yoruko-Tang/FedProphet/readme.md

 tar -xf ./256_ObjectCategories.tar
 ```
 ## Running Experiments
-To run an experiment, use one of the following commands for a specified algorthms on a dataset.
+To run an experiment, use one of the following commands for a specified algorthm on a dataset.

 ### CIFAR-10